ChrisTimperley/EvoAnalyser.py/README.md

 # EvoAnalyser.py

-Performs platform-independent visualisation and analysis of genetic algorithm log files.
+Performs framework-independent visualisation and analysis of genetic algorithm log files.

 ## Log Format

+The framework-independent log for a given run is stored as a flexibly-structured JSON file, consisting of the following sections, each given by a top level property in the file:

 * Environment
 * Algorithm